-- Simplify the environment using Filter by View Visibility.
+- Simplify the geometry by removing unnecessary elements from consideration.
+See this article for possible techniques.
 Curved surfaces slow ElumTools down the most, so try to remove those when possible.

 - Validate reflectance values in Material Mapping.
 See online help and YouTube video.
 Surfaces with unrealistically high reflectance values (typically >0.8) can slow down the calculation substantially.